 Locke often creates a separation between the action and the audience through the use of material barriers, live-video feeds, multiple camera perspectives, wireless microphones, and mini-cameras.
 These audio-visual reiterations produce a ripple effect, flattening, repeating, echoing, amplifying, and displacing the action by turning it—as well as the audience performing its own spectatorship—into a representation of itself.

 Locke has exhibited in venues such as the 2010 California Biennial; 48th Venice Biennale; Air de Paris, Paris; the 9th Havana Biennial; the Basel Art Fair; La Panaderia, Mexico City; Palais de Beaux-Arts, Brussels; Canada, New York; Yerba Buena Center for the Arts, San Francisco; the Berkeley Art Museum; and the San Francisco Museum of Modern Art.
 She has curated for Artists’ Television Access and Queens Nails Annex, co-produced a cable access show, sung in punk bands, and given a variety of workshops.
 Locke received the 2006 Chauncey McKeever Award, a 2010 Goldie, and a 2012 Fleishhacker Foundation Eureka Fellowship.
-She lives and works in Los Angeles.
+She lives and works in San Francisco.